Menu

 Sicht auf mein Bücherregal.
 Darin sind u.a.
 BeastieBoysBook und Drei Farben Braun

-Some time ago, the thought of no longer using Amazon the way I did began to haunt me.
+Some time ago, the thought crossed my mind to stop using Amazon the way I had been.
 Practically every day, and practically everything, I ordered from Amazon.
 And why?
-Because the company has managed to optimise its processes to meet the needs of the customer, and there really is very little to worry about.
+Because the company has managed to optimise its processes to meet the needs of the customer, and you genuinely don’t have to worry about much.
 Except maybe that Bezos wants to send a giant phallus into space with the money he makes, along with two or three other things.

 I started with what I hold in my hand almost every day, my Kindle.
 Again, Amazon does a few things right that others can’t or don’t do as well.
 Apart from DRM, not much really bothered me about Amazon’s books until then, and you hardly have to worry about DRM if you stay in the Kindle world.
 I’ll come back to that another time.

-Most often, buch7 is mentioned as a fair alternative to Amazon. buch7 advertises that it uses 75% of its profits to support social, cultural and environmental projects.
-However, there are two points about buch7 that do not sit well with me.
-I mainly read e-books and their product range in this segment is manageable.
-And the statement “75% of our profits …” is considered non-transparent by the German Central Institute for Social Issues.
-Depending on how you calculate your company’s profit, this could simply be nothing.
+Most often, buch7 is mentioned as a fair alternative to Amazon. buch7 claims to put 75% of its profits towards supporting social, cultural and environmental projects.
+Two things about buch7 didn’t quite add up for me, though.
+I mainly read e-books and their e-book selection is rather limited.
+And the statement “75% of our profits…” is considered non-transparent by the German Central Institute for Social Issues.
+Depending on how you calculate your profit, that figure could easily amount to nothing.

 fairbuch.de uses the white-label solution from Libri.
-This means that the online shop and the logistics behind it come from Libri, and fairbuch.de paints it up and does the marketing.
-As a customer, this gives me a comprehensive range of e-books, the option of using the Tolino with these e-books and, of course, the physical book portfolio.
+This means that the online shop and the logistics behind it come from Libri, and fairbuch.de slaps their own branding on it and handles the marketing.
+As a customer, this gives me a comprehensive range of e-books, the option of using a Tolino with these e-books and, of course, the physical book catalogue.

-By the way, ecobookstore.de does the same thing, which is another often-mentioned alternative, and since they are in the same ecosystem, you can buy from both with one account.
-This means that sometimes I support the rainforest and sometimes I support Kindernothilfe.
+By the way, ecobookstore.de does the same thing and is another often-mentioned alternative.
+Since they’re in the same ecosystem, you can shop at both with a single account.
+So sometimes I support the rainforest and sometimes Kindernothilfe.

 But what about local bookshops?
 Some of you may be wondering.
-As I wrote at the beginning, for me it’s all about having a good digital connection, depending on how I use it.
+As I wrote at the beginning, for me it’s about having a good digital experience that matches how I actually use books.
 The discussion about whether printed books or e-book readers are better is absurd.
-There’s no one way to use a medium, it’s all about the content.
+There’s no single right way to consume a medium – it’s about the content.

-But since there are still enough cookery books and photography books, like the very good Hamburg Cityscapes by Milan Horacek, I still see the local bookshop from time to time, except for Thalia!
+But since there are still plenty of cookery books and photography books, like the excellent Hamburg Cityscapes by Milan Horacek, the local bookshop still sees me from time to time.

 Olli